Xabi Alonso: Coaching and managerial career

+Early years

+Real Madrid U14

-In 2018, whilst completing his UEFA Elite coaching course alongside former teammates Raúl, Xavi, Víctor Valdés, and Joan Capdevila, Alonso returned to Real Madrid where he assumed a role coaching the Real Madrid U14s.
+In 2018, whilst completing his UEFA Elite coaching course alongside former international teammates Raúl, Xavi, Víctor Valdés, and Joan Capdevila, Alonso returned to Real Madrid where he assumed a role coaching the Real Madrid U14s.

 Real Sociedad B

-Alonso was appointed manager of Segunda División B club Real Sociedad B on 1 June 2019, and began the role on 9 July 2019.
-In March 2021, despite being heavily linked to the soon-to-be vacant manager role at Borussia Mönchengladbach, Alonso signed a one-year extension with the club.
+Alonso was appointed manager of Segunda División B club Real Sociedad B on 1 June 2019, and began the role on 9 July.
+On his debut on 24 August, he drew 1–1 at home to Burgos.

 In Alonso's second season at Sanse, the club won promotion to the Segunda División, following a play-off win against Algeciras on 22 May 2021.
 The win signified Real Sociedad B's first season back in the Segunda División since 1961–62.
+That March, despite being heavily linked to the soon-to-be vacant manager role at Borussia Mönchengladbach, Alonso signed a one-year extension with the club.

+In his first game in the second tier on 14 August 2021, Alonso won 1–0 at home against Leganés through a Jon Karrikaburu goal.
 On 25 May 2022, Real Sociedad announced that Alonso would leave Sanse at the end of the season, with the side already relegated from the second level.

 Bayer Leverkusen

-On 5 October 2022, he was appointed as the new head coach of Bayer Leverkusen.
+On 5 October 2022, Alonso was appointed as the new head coach of Bayer Leverkusen until June 2024.
+He replaced Gerardo Seoane with the team second from bottom after eight Bundesliga games, having their worst start to a season since 1979.
+He debuted three days later with a 4–0 home win over Schalke 04.
+In Leverkusen's first European semifinal in 21 years, he was eliminated by his former Real Madrid manager José Mourinho's Roma via a single first-leg goal.
+At the end of the season, Bayer Leverkusen finished in sixth place and qualified for next season's UEFA Europa League.
+In May 2023, Alonso confirmed that he would remain for a second season, amidst interest from Tottenham Hotspur.

+On 4 August 2023, Alonso signed a new contract until 2026.
+During the summer transfer window, he signed players including Switzerland captain Granit Xhaka, Jonas Hofmann, Alejandro Grimaldo and Matěj Kovář.
+Alonso set his team up in a 3–4–3 formation with an emphasis on passing and counter-attack, while also only conceding five goals from open play in their first 11 Bundesliga fixtures.
+In the 2023–24 UEFA Europa League group stage, the team won all six games, with 19 goals scored.
+Leverkusen set a new record for unbeaten games, surpassing Bayern Munich's 32 in February 2024.